Auchterhouse Hill

 Auchterhouse Hill is the second highest hill of the Sidlaw range in South East Angus.
 At 426 m, it is classified as a Tump with a relative height of 81 m.
 Auchterhouse Hill is located near Auchterhouse and is higher than Balkello Hill and is smaller than nearby Craigowl Hill.
 There is an ancient hill fort on the summit.
+It is also a biological Site of Special Scientific Interest.

 The annual Auchterhouse Hill Race takes place in March.